ahskihdus/seed-vault/README.md

-# If you're in this location that means you're in Martin's Branch repo and not the main branch for Group C's product.
+# You are in Martin's Branch repository for Group C's Seed Vault product.
 Please follow these steps:

- # 1. Open your Terminal and clone this Repo.
+ # 1. Open your Terminal and clone this repository.
  ```
 git clone https://github.com/ahskihdus/seed-vault.git
 cd seed-vault